Bg

 A:

 When establishing your 12 month old’s sleep schedule, you’ll want to keep awake windows between 3.25 and 4 hours long.
-Generally, babies stay awake for about 3.25 hours in the morning before their first nap and 3.5 hours before their second nap.
-Most 12 month olds need about 4 hours of awake time before bed in order to be sufficiently tired for a long night’s sleep.
+Generally, babies stay awake for about 3.25 - 3.5 hours in the morning before their first nap and around 3.5 - 3.75 hours before their second nap.
+Most children this age need about 3.5 - 4 hours of awake time before bed to be sufficiently tired for a long night’s sleep.

 Q: How much nighttime sleep for a 12 month old?